offport/XSOAR_UsecaseTemplate/README.md

 ## Use Case Definition

 ### Use Case Name

 Case00-

 ### Trigger

-The use case is triggered when an a condition is met.
+The playbook is triggered when an a condition is met <condition>.

+OR

+The playbook is meant to run as a scheduled job <timeframe>.

 ### Incident structure and mapping